Which M276 Downpipes Are Best? Raw Stainless vs Ceramic vs Heat-Shielded

 FAQ

-Do the different finishes change horsepower?
+Do different finishes add horsepower?